Little Airplane Productions: History

 Both Josh Selig and Lori Shaer (named Lori Sherman until her marriage) worked for Sesame Workshop in the mid-1990s.
 After being laid off, Selig partnered with Shaer to open a studio in New York City.
 For the first year, they both worked out of a "one-room office in Tribeca" and did not make much money.

 Selig explained that they called their payment formula "a third, a third and a third, meaning every time we finished a small production job, we would split whatever profit was left in the budget three ways.
 Lori got a third.
 I got a third.
 And Little Airplane got a third.
 That first year we both earned less than the guy washing our windows."

 The name "Little Airplane" was derived from a 1994 short film that Selig had produced for Sesame Street called "I'm a Little Airplane."
 At first, Little Airplane only produced similar live-action content, including Oobi and a film called The Time-Out Chair.
 The studio did not create its own animation until creative director Jennifer Oxley joined the staff.
 She developed a style of animation called "photo-puppetry" that was used in many of the studio's later works, including Wonder Pets! and 3rd & Bird.

+In October 2016 one year before Studio 100 acquire Little Airplane Productions in late 2017, Little Airplane Productions had partnered with German media rights management company M4E (whom Studio 100 would also acquire it in 2017) to produce & develop an 11-minute animated series entitled Rock!
+Taco!
+Balloon!, marking Little Airplane Productions' first German animated series.

+At the start of December 2017, Belgian production group Studio 100 announced the acquisition of New York-based American preschool animation production studio Little Airplane Productions in order for the former to expand into the USA, the acquisition of Little Airplane Productions had gained Studio 100 its own North American animation studio as the former became Studio 100's American animation production subsidiary with them developing and producing their new projects with Studio 100's fellow in-house animation production studios such as Studio 100 Animation alongside its Munich-based global distribution division Studio 100 Media distributing them whilst Little Airplane Production founder Josh Selig continued leading the New York-based American animation studios within Studio 100.